KMGL: KMGL

-The Magic Of Christmas
+Christmas Music

-KMGL used to sprinkle Christmas music in regular rotation; at 12 p.m. on Christmas Eve, they would flip to all Christmas music, branding it the "Magic Of Christmas", playing 36 hours of nonstop Christmas music.
-In 2004, KYIS flipped to all-Christmas music, and KMGL would only play all-Christmas music on weekends and go back to regular music during the week.
+KMGL used to sprinkle Christmas music in regular rotation.
+However, at 12 p.m. on Christmas Eve, they would flip to all Christmas music, branding it the "Magic Of Christmas" and playing 36 hours of nonstop Christmas music.
+In 2004, KYIS flipped to all-Christmas music for the entire holiday season, and KMGL would only play all-Christmas music on weekends and go back to regular music during the week.
 In 2006, KMGL would flip to all-Christmas music the following Monday after KQOB started Christmas music the Friday before.
 Since then, KMGL flips to all-Christmas usually the week before Thanksgiving or the Friday after.
-In 2020 they started Christmas music on November 1st.
-In 2021 Christmas music started November 5th.
-KMGL usually has a good ratings following during this time.
+In 2020 they started Christmas music on November 1.
+In 2021 Christmas music started November 5.
+KMGL generally experiences an increase in ratings during and following the holiday season.
 Oklahoma City's first radio station to do all-Christmas music was KWHP during the 1960s, followed by KQSR starting on the Wednesday before Thanksgiving.